Payroll Tax

 • Taxable wages (Gross pay minus any pretax deductions or non-taxable earnings)

-• Any additional items per the completed W-4 or state tax form such additional tax withholding requests
+• Any additional items per the completed W-4 or state tax form, such as additional tax withholding requests

 Using the tax tables provided by the IRS or States and loaded into Banner, your semi-monthly deductions are withheld and deposited to the Federal and State government on your behalf.